 |Egypt||11 and 12 December 2020||08 Sep 2020||09 Sep 2020|

 - Find out when the next MRCPCH Clinical is in your location - see upcoming exams above.

-- You may only apply during the application period, which for UK exams is usually two - three weeks.
-Overseas application periods are normally no longer than two to three days.
+- You can only apply during the application period, which for UK exams is usually two to three weeks.
+Overseas application periods are normally no longer than two days.
 Application periods will open at 09:30 GMT (local time in the UK) on the first day and close at 16:30 GMT on the last day.

 - You can save your application and go back later.
 But you must submit your application by the deadline.
 Any applications that are not submitted by the deadline will be deleted.

 - Once you submit your application, you will not be able to edit or delete this.